Darianopolis/nova-collection/modules/terminal/README.md

 # Ls Interactive

-A tiny tool for quickly navigating through a filesystem in a local terminal.
+A tiny tool for quickly and seamlessly navigating through a filesystem in a local terminal.

+Reduces terminal clutter by avoiding long strings of `ls`, `dir` and `cd` that clutter your command history and console buffer.

+Everything is done in one command that cleans up after itself to integrate seamlessly into the console UX.

 Goals:
 - Beat `dir`, `ls` and `cd` in number of keypresses required to perform any common actions.
 (Additional functionality shouldn't come at the cost of overhead)